rtfeldman/seamless-immutable/README.md

 Whenever you deeply clone large nested objects, it should typically go much faster with `Immutable` data structures.
 This is because the library reuses the existing nested objects rather than instantiating new ones.

-Note that these objects are [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze), and [Safari is relatively slow to iterate over frozen objects](http://jsperf.com/performance-frozen-object/20).
-If this makes a noticeable difference in your use case, you can monkey patch `Object.freeze` to be [the identity function](http://stackoverflow.com/questions/11485508/use-of-the-identity-function-in-javascript) before using `Immutable`.
-If you do, be aware that this carries the drawback of re-enabling property reassignment like `array[2] = "new value"`.
+In the development build, objects are [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).
+(Note that [Safari is relatively slow to iterate over frozen objects](http://jsperf.com/performance-frozen-object/20).)
+The development build also overrides unsupported methods (methods that ordinarily mutate the underlying data structure) to throw helpful exceptions.

+The production (minified) build does neither of these, which significantly improves performance.

 ## API Overview